Optimal Control in Pandemics

 Across the world there have been many disparate government responses to the covid-19 pandemic.
 Sweden chose not to lock down at all; New Zealand chose to lock down hard and early.
 Many other nations adopted policies in between, some responding to flaring infections as they broke out, as firemen do with fires.
 After the pandemic is over, with the clarity of hindsight we will learn which of these strategies was most effective in preventing societal distress.
 Meanwhile we can gain insights by working with simple models to evaluate these different strategies.
-The work of this paper is a starting point in considering the economic as well as health costs of a pandemic.
-We import methods from the variational calculus (which we illustrate by the example of soap bubbles) to arrive at an optimal strategy to navigate the pandemic keeping both the economic and health costs in mind.
+The work of this paper is a starting point in considering the SE as well as health costs of a pandemic.
+We import methods from the variational calculus (which we illustrate by the example of soap bubbles) to arrive at an optimal strategy to navigate the pandemic keeping both the SE and health costs in mind.
 A crucial ingredient in our problem is the virus time which is a natural parameter which has been introduced to make the problem tractable.
 Our main result is that the best strategy to follow is one in which a sharp lockdown is imposed which is followed by a gradual release.
+This is indeed to be expected, if one understands exponential growth of disease.
+However, our solution also prescribes when to lock down and how much.
 An important choice to be made in determining the strategy is the value of $R_f$, the health cost.
-This choice will depend on the economic resources of the nation.
-Nations which can afford a larger economic cost can opt for a lower value of $R_f$.
+This choice will depend on the resources of the nation.
+Nations which can afford a larger cost can opt for a lower value of $R_f$.
 Poorer nations will be forced to accept a higher health cost.
 However, given these limitations, the strategy we propose is optimal within the SIR model.